Are you thinking of getting a Disney Cruise Rainforest Room Pass? The Rainforest Room is still one of the best-kept secrets on a Disney Cruise.

-Disney Rainforest Showers
+Disney Cruise Rainforest Showers

-In all of the Disney Cruise Rainforest Rooms there are fabulous showers, all with different settings.
+In all of the Disney Cruise Rainforest Rooms, there are fabulous showers, all with different settings.
 It is a lot of fun to experiment and find out which is your favorite shower!

 It is a fabulous experience to come out of one of the steam rooms and go into your favorite shower.
-Some even have flashing lights and sound effects to mimic a rainstorm.
+The showers in the Disney Fantasy and Dream are better than those on the Classic Ships.

 How Much is A Disney Cruise Rainforest Pass?

-Of course everyone wants to know how much a Disney Rainforest Pass costs.
+Of course, everyone wants to know how much a Disney Rainforest Pass costs.